Find out what employers are looking for.

 Achieve your Cert.FRM Certification

-- The certificate fulfills meets 64.5 of the required hours needed to pursue a Cert.FRM designation through Family Mediation Canada (FMC).
+- The certificate fulfills 64.5 of the required hours needed to pursue a Cert.FRM designation through Family Mediation Canada (FMC).

 Please note there are additional requirements to achieve your Cert.FRM designation – click for a complete list